difference between asynchronous and synchronous counter

 An Asynchronous Counter is also known as a Ripple Counter.
 The counter is designed such that the output of one flip-flop is used as a clock pulse for the next flip-flop to operate.
 The counter circuit starts counting from 0 and goes up to 2^n -1, where n is the number of flip-flops used.
 The output of each flip-flop is dependent on the input clock pulse as well as the output of the previous flip-flop.

-See also difference between queen and king size bed
+See also difference between elements and molecules

 Asynchronous counters are not synchronized and therefore can have a propagation delay.
 The propagation delay is the time required for the output of one flip-flop to reach the input of the next flip-flop.
 This delay can cause errors if a counter has multiple stages.
 Asynchronous counters are not suitable for high-speed applications due to this delay.